-AFROTC Det 005 also has a proud heritage.
-Several influential Air Force leaders are Auburn University alumni including: Major General Gerald Prather (class of 1956) who served as Commander of the Air Force Communications Command, General Jimmy Adams (class of 1957) who served as Commander in Chief, Pacific Air Forces, Major General Theodore Mallory III (class of 1965) who served as Air National Guard Assistant to the Commander, Air Education and Training Command, Lt General Leslie Kenne (class of 1971) who served as Deputy Chief of Staff for Warfighting Integration at HQ USAF, and Major General James Stewart (class of 1977) who is presently serving as Military Executive Officer, Reserve Forces Policy Board for the Office of the Secretary of Defense; finally, AFROTC Det 005 is also proud of Lt Col Ronald Mumm, who served as Commander/Leader of the USAF's elite Air Demonstration Squadron, The Air Force Thunderbirds from 1996-1997.
+Detachment 005 also has a proud heritage.
+Several influential Air Force leaders are Auburn University alumni including: Major General Gerald Prather (class of 1956) who served as Commander of the Air Force Communications Command, General Jimmy Adams (class of 1957) who served as Commander in Chief, Pacific Air Forces, Major General Theodore Mallory III (class of 1965) who served as Air National Guard Assistant to the Commander, Air Education and Training Command, Lt General Leslie Kenne (class of 1971) who served as Deputy Chief of Staff for Warfighting Integration at HQ USAF, and Major General James Stewart (class of 1977) who is presently serving as Military Executive Officer, Reserve Forces Policy Board for the Office of the Secretary of Defense; finally, AFROTC Det 005 is also proud of Lt Col Ronald Mumm, who served as Commander/Leader of the USAF's elite Air Demonstration Squadron, The Air Force Thunderbirds, from 1996-1997.

-Auburn University AFROTC Detachment 005 has also been a recognized leader amongst AFROTC programs.
+Auburn University AFROTC Detachment 005 is also a recognized leader amongst AFROTC programs.
 The detachment has been recognized by the HQ AFROTC South East Region as the 2011 Large Unit High Flight Winner, the Air Force Association (Chapter 102) as the Nancy Zehrer Memorial Award to an Outstanding AFROTC Detachment for nine consecutive years, and the AFROTC Gama Cup Champions for three consecutive years.